top of page

 Paul conducts City Chorus and Questors Choir, accompanies Concordia Voices and Harrow Choral Society, and is a frequent deputy with many other choral ensembles in the London area.
 He enjoys leading music workshops with children, playing keyboards for improvised comedy shows, and devising cryptic crosswords.

-2020 Paul Ayres colour square.jpg
+2020 Paul Ayres colour square_edited_edited.jpg

 History